thrift-labs/thrift-fmt-vscode/README.md

 (a typescript implement of https://github.com/thrift-labs/thrift-fmt )

-unfortunately, it was created with a typo name "thirft-formater"
+unfortunately, it was created with a typo extension name "thirft-formater"

 ## Features

 1. keeping the comments
 2. align the tail comment of struct/enum
+3. align by field's each part in struct/enum/union/exception
-3. align the field's assgin part in struct/enum/union/exception
+4. or align by field's assgin part in struct/enum/union/exception
-4. patch the miss field (list_sep or required)
+5. patch the missed list separator
+6. pathc the missed 'required' in field

 ## Requirements

 ## Extension Settings

-1. `thriftFormatter.patch` boolean, default `true`
+1. `thriftFormatter.patchRequired` boolean, default `true`

+if `true` will patch the miss `required` for field in struct or others.

+2. `thriftFormatter.patchSeparator` boolean, default `true`

-if `true` will patch the miss `required` / `,` for field or function.
+if `true` will patch the miss `,` for field in struct or others, will remove the `,` at function tail in service

-2. `thriftFormatter.indent` number, default `4`
+3. `thriftFormatter.indent` number, default `4`

 the space indent for field in struct or enum and function in service.

-3. `thriftFormatter.assignAlign` boolean, default `true`
+4. `thriftFormatter.alignByAssign` boolean, default `false`

-align the field's assgin part in struct/enum/union/exception
+if `true`, will align by field's assgin ('=') part, support field in struct or others.

+5. `thriftFormatter.assignAlign` boolean, default `true`

+if `true`, will align by field's each part, support field in struct or others.

+if `true`, will ingore the `alignByAssign` option

 ## Known Issues